HYSA COVID19 PROTOCOLS More details

 HYSA Tech Shirts

-With a HYSA 2022 Membership, you will get to choose either a purple or neon orange tech shirt.
+With a HYSA 2024 Membership, you will receive a neon yellow or silver tech shirt.
 HYSA Tech Shirts come in unisex sizes of XS, S, M, L, XL, 2XL.
-The shirt features include: Extreme Moisture Transport, Fast Dry Rate, Breathable, Color & Shape Retention, Pill Resistant, Snag Resistant, UPF Sun Protection: 30+.

 Anyone can purchase an extra HYSA tech shirt on-site during the next HYSA event, at Check-in only.
-We accept cash, check or credit card transactions.
+We accept cash, or credit card. $25 each shirt

 HYSA Logo